KNOW * PLAN * PREPARE

 Disaster Recovery Assistance for Ontarians helps individuals, small owner-operated businesses, farms and not-for-profit organizations cover emergency expenses and repair or replace essential property following a natural disaster.

-The top items for your emergency kit include: 4L of water/person/day, flashlights & extra batteries; non-perishable food & can opener; first aid kit; battery-powered or crank radio.
+The top items for your emergency kit include 4L of water/person/day, flashlights and extra batteries, non-perishable food and can opener, first aid kit, battery-powered or crank radio.

 Your contact list is only as good as the battery life of your phone.
 Keep a list of important numbers in your emergency kit.